bomsn/rclone-automated-backups-for-wordpress/readme.md

-## WordPress Automated Backups (via Shell)
+## Rclone Automated Backups for WordPress

-Automate WordPress backups to various cloud storage providers using a simple and automated shell script.
+Automate WordPress backups to various cloud storage providers using rclone automation.

 ## Requirements
 - Sudo and SSH access to your server.